parkji30/netlify/content/home/experience.md

   date_end = ""
   description = """
   (Star Formation) Fissel Group 2020 - Present
-  * Design and implementation of the pointing system for BlastTNG.
+  * Under the supervision of Dr. Laura Fissel, worked on theBlastTNG collaboration project.
-  * Implemented an efficient version of Davis-Chandresekhar Fermi method in Python to calculate the magnetic strength of a molecular cloud in a region containing over 6 million data points.
+  * Implementation of the Davis-Chandresekhar Fermi method (Python) to calculate the magnetic fieldstrength of galactic molecular clouds.
+  * Used numpy, scipy to analyze data from Vela-C and the Athena simulations.
-  * Developed an automated solution registration script for astrometry.net.
+  * Developed an automated solution registration script for Nova Astrometry.
-  * Programmed an in-flight image filtering software to reduce and eliminate excessive noise.
+  * Programmed an in-flight image filtering software for data analysis and instrument noise reduction.
-  * Played a key contribution for submitting a 30 million dollar funding proposal to NASA for the construction of BlastTNG.
+  * Contribution towards a 30 million dollar funding proposal to NASA for the reconstruction of BlastTNG.
   """

   [[experience]]